terra10/codefest_serverless-awslambda/Lab003/README.md

 * copy the postBeerSimple.ts from this Lab to the /src folder

 Let's examine the file:
-* first we handle the imports, which are according to tslint alphabitized
+* First we handle the imports, which are sorted in alphabetical order as tslint dictates.
 * We see the handler used by API Gateway and the Serverless Framework which always contains 3 variables.
     * context
     * event
     * callback
-* The main logic is placed in the _export async function_ which the handler asynchronously calls (hence the await)
+* The main logic is placed in the _export async function_ which the handler asynchronously calls (hence the await).
-* The main logic starts with setting up the headers for the response
+* The main logic starts with setting up the headers for the response.
-* Then in the try we first retrieve the values from the POST request body
+* Then in the try we first retrieve the values from the POST request body.
-* Second we define the parameters for the AWS SDK call to DynamoDB
+* Secondly we define the parameters for the AWS SDK call to DynamoDB.
-* Finally we call the documentClient asynchronously again (the await is always crucial)
+* Finally we call the documentClient asynchronously again (the await is always crucial).
-* If all goes well we return a 201 and if an error occurs we return a 500
+* If all goes well we return a 201 and if an error occurs we return a 500.

-## setup the serverless framework
+## Set up the serverless framework
-Add the following lines underneath the functions: segment in your serverless.yml
+Add the following lines below the _functions_ segment in your serverless.yml
 ```
 postBeer:
   handler: lib/postBeerSimple.handler